 \subsection{Comparison using random stable models}

 To assess the performance of SIMBa on standard SI problems, we started by generating $50$ random stable discrete-time state-space models, from which we simulated one trajectory of $300$ steps, starting from $x_0=0$, for the training, validation, and testing data, respectively.
 For the three trajectories, each dimension of $u\in\mathbb{R}^m$ was generated as a Generalised Binary Noise (GBN) signal with a switching probability of $0.1$~\cite{armenise2018open}.
-We then added white output noise $v\sim \mathcal{N}(0, 0.25)$ to the training data.
-For this experiment, we arbitrarily chose $n=5$, $m=3$, $r=3$, and the default \texttt{parameters} for SIMBa, except for the number of epochs, increased to \numprint{50000} to ensure convergence.
+Before fitting the methods, w\old{W}e then added white \old{output }noise $v\sim \mathcal{N}(0, 0.25)$ to the output training data.
+For this experiment, we arbitrarily chose $n=5$, $m=3$, $p=3$, and the default \texttt{parameters} for SIMBa, except for the number of epochs, increased to \numprint{50000} to ensure convergence.

 The performance of each SI method on the testing trajectory is plotted in Fig.~\ref{fig:random}, where green indicates SIMBa, blue other stable SI methods, and red PARSIMs, which cannot enforce stability.
 For each system, the MSE of each method was normalized with respect to the best-attained performance by any approach to generate the box plots, and the corresponding key metrics are reported in Table~\ref{tab:random}.
 For a better visual representation, we overlaid the corresponding clouds of points, where we added random noise on the x-axis to distinguish them better.
 Note that this zoomed-in plot does not show one instance where SIMBa did not converge and attained poor performance, while it discards three such instances for PARSIM-K and many points with a normalized MSE between $3$ and $7$ for the methods in blue.